nak5ive/paparazzi/paparazzi/paparazzi-annotation/README.md

 An annotation to generate Paparazzi tests for composable functions.

 ## Basic Usage
-In your test directory, define a composable method and apply the annotation.
+In your test directory, define a **no-arg** composable method and apply the annotation.
 The annotation processor will generate a test class for this composable.

 ```kotlin
 @Paparazzi